-The Ashbourne Retirement Village area is a circa 20ha block of land within the Matamata-Piako District.
-The current site access is through 247 Station Road in Matamata.
-The site adjoins with the new Highgrove Development to the east, and the remainder of the site is surrounded by agricultural land.
+The Ashbourne Residential area is a circa 45.2ha block of land within the Matamata-Piako District.
+The current site access is through 127 Station Road in Matamata.
+The site adjoins with the new Highgrove Development to the north-west, and Peakedale and Pippins Development to the east, and the remainder of the site is surrounded by agricultural land.

-There is an existing stormwater swale that follows the northern and eastern boundary.
-The Waitoa River which runs south to north is approximately 500m to the west of the subject site.
+There is an existing stormwater swale that follows the southern and western boundary.
+The Waitoa River which runs south to north is approximately 1km to the west of the subject site.

+The site has an existing farmhouse located at 127 Station Road.
 Most of the site is low-lying flat farmland, that is interspersed with artificial farm drains.